slanda156/CircuitStash/README.md

 > An Open Source part storage manager

 I wanted a free storage manager for my electronics parts, that stores all information localy.
-This is curently a python program runing and saving localy.
+This is curently a python program runing and saving localy in a sqlite file.
+You can create a part with an image and crate a location to store diffrent parts.

 ## Installation